 If your employee is not on a standard tax code, or you do not know what their tax position is, you should engage a payroll company to calculate your tax and national insurance costs or find out from HMRC direct.

-Employers Liability Insurance can be purchased from Nannytax for £99 per year or can sometimes be included as an add-on to home insurance.
+Employers Liability Insurance can be purchased from Nannytax for £99 per year (Inclusive of Insurance Premium Tax (IPT) or can sometimes be included as an add-on to home insurance.

 How do you know what your nanny’s take-home pay will be?

 The Nannytax calculator will give you the net salary if you enter a gross salary.
 Again, this assumes a standard tax code.
 Otherwise, when the nanny is paid, the information will be on her payslip.